bscotch/GameMakerLibraries/CONTRIBUTING.md

 You don't even need to install VSCode to use it, GitHub lets you open up a GitHub project in VSCode right inside your browser!
 To do so, navigate to the project's GitHub page and hit the `.` key.

 Once you've got the project open in VSCode, run `npm install` in the VSCode terminal to install all of the dependencies.
 Then you can run `npm run compile` whenever you want to test your changes and see how they affect the project.
 Note that you won't *need* to compile your changes, since this will be done for you by GitHub.

+## TODO

+- Change the authors-listing mechanism to make referencing and processing a lot easier.
+Should just use random IDs and assign automagically from submissions (no relying on code editing at all).
+Can just use a list that way, the same way we're managing libraries.
+(Libraries probably need ID as well.)
+- Finish getting the form-ingestor working.